Introducing United World Schools

 United World Schools is transforming the lives of some of the world’s poorest and most vulnerable children.

-We have a unique, scalable and sustainable model that has the potential to change the face of primary education in the parts of the world that most need it.
+We have a unique, scalable and sustainable model with a proven track record of success.
+We believe this has the potential to change even more lives in the parts of the world that need it the most.

 Why we do what we do

 The key numbers and what it means on the ground

 59 million children have no access to a basic primary education.

 Of these children, 25 million are in the rural, low-income, post-conflict regions that UWS targets

 At the same time international aid to basic education has been falling since 2010

 And less than 1⁄3 of the aid is allocated to low-income countries